Johannes61/RepoRadar/README.md

-# RepoRadar — Frontend‑only GitHub Dashboard
+# Repo Radar — Frontend‑only GitHub Dashboard

-RepoRadar is a lightweight, **HTML/CSS/JavaScript** dashboard that lets you track GitHub repositories without any backend.
+Repo Radar is a lightweight, **HTML/CSS/JavaScript** dashboard that lets you track GitHub repositories without any backend.
 All data is fetched directly from the GitHub API and stored locally in your browser.

 ## Features
 - **Browse by Username** — Enter a GitHub username and pick repositories from a list.